 Second, humans may enhance themselves using bio-technology, cyborg engineering and information technology, and evolve into beings that differ from humans existing today.
 These beings may still be like us in many ways.
-That is because we think of ourselves as special so we may not be willing to alter our precious essence.
-The ‘improved’ humans can be called post-humans because they were created from humans.
+That is because we think of ourselves as special so we may not be willing to alter our ‘precious’ essence.
+The ‘improved’ humans can be called post-humans because they have been created from humans.
 They may live very long, and because algorithms may do most of the decision-making for them, they may have a lot of time on their hands.
 Boredom may be their biggest challenge.
 This brings us to the third option.
 These post-humans may create virtual realities with simulations of humans to entertain themselves.
 They may live in tubes like brains in vats because living inside their virtual reality has become their existence.